Welcome to the Cheeky Weekly blog!

 The 29 September 1979 edition saw Disaster Des make his second and final page 21 outing, after which the Chit-Chat/Tub combination appeared in that location for 3 issues.
 The third page of an extended Joke-Box Jury came to rest on page 21 in the 27 October 1979 comic, but the following week Chit-Chat shared the page with a coupon inviting readers to place a regular order to ensure their weekly dose of Cheeky chuckles.

 There then followed the final Chit-Chat/Tub combo to appear on page 21, after which our portly pal got the whole of page 21 to himself for the first time.
-However, the heavyweight humour was short-lived as Why Dad Why?
-Moved back in and monopolised page 21 for a 6-week run.
-Tub then moved back in for the 5 weeks remaining before Cheeky Weekly was cancelled.
+However, the heavyweight humour was short-lived as Why Dad Why? moved back in and monopolised page 21 for a 6-week run.
+Tub then returned for the 5 weeks remaining before Cheeky Weekly was cancelled.

 Count of Elements (or distinct combinations thereof) appearing on Page 21